Fleet Managers Guide Follow

 EVA can be accessed via the History Tab for any footage that remains available on the Raven device.

 To request a video from the EVA feature, open the Vehicle Details panel and select "Request Video".
 Click and drag the blue slider along the timeline.
 Once you've identified the segment of interest, select the desired duration, click 'Request Download,' and choose from either or both camera feeds you would like the video to be retrieved from.

 Once the request is complete, the HD Video will be available from the Events stack labeled 'User Video Request' at the time the recording took place.

 For all of the details on the feature, check out our Feature Spotlight.

 Raven’s Reporting functionality enables you to keep track of driver performance, vehicle usage, and the status of each Raven device.

 To access reports, click on the Reports tab, located in the top-right corner of the Web App.
-The Reporting tool provides Trip, Driver, Event, Geofence, and Raven reports.
+The Reporting tool provides Trip, Stop, Event, Geofence, Device and Vehicle DTC reports.

 You can access the raw data from any report by exporting the report data to a Comma Separated Values (CSV) file.
 These CSV files can be opened in a spreadsheet program (e.g., MS Excel, Google Sheets) and are easily read by other software systems.
 Select the Export CSV button.